Ethos and Values

 Celebrating Our Children

-At Norley we like to celebrate every child.
-Our reward system allows children to collect hands from all adults in school for any positive behaviour.
-These are linked to the Christian values.
-When they reach 10 hands, this is celebrated in our celebration assembly at the beginning of the week.
-Children get to choose a token; these include 15 minutes extra playtime, to spend a morning with the site manager, to have something free from the snack trolley or to go up for lunch first all week.
+At Norley, we celebrate every child.
+Our reward system encourages children to collect “hands” from all adults in school for demonstrating positive behaviour linked to our Christian values.
+When a child reaches ten hands, this achievement is celebrated in our celebration assembly at the beginning of the week.

-Every child belongs to a different house in school.
-Fire (red), Water (blue), Earth (green) and Air (yellow).
-Their reward cards correspond to the colour of their house and when full they are collected together with their team mates.
-At the end of the term the team with the most completed reward cards is the winner.
-Children are collecting hands for themselves but can also see how they are contributing to and are working as part of a wider team.
-These are also the teams we use for sports day.
+Every child belongs to a house within the school: Fire (red), Water (blue), Earth (green) and Air (yellow).
+Reward cards match the colour of each child’s house and, once completed, are collected alongside those of their teammates.
+At the end of each term, the house with the highest number of completed reward cards is named the winner.
+While children collect hands for individual achievement, they can also see how their efforts contribute to their wider team.
+These same house teams are also used for Sports Day.

-Parents, friends and families are invited to our celebration assembly, currently on Monday mornings.
-We celebrate reward cards, birthdays, attendance and any achievements outside school Teachers are also asked to choose a child each week, to celebrate an achievement in school.
+Parents, friends and family members are warmly invited to attend our celebration assembly, which currently takes place on Monday mornings.
+During the assembly, we celebrate reward cards, birthdays, attendance, and achievements outside of school.
+Teachers also select a child each week to recognise and celebrate an in-school achievement.

 Files to Download